analogdevicesinc/aditof_sdk/calibration/Readme.md

 ## Saved Results
 ```
 The scripts generate a unique_id by default.
 The generated unique_id is displayed on the console output when running the calibration.
 The results are saved in saved_results/unique_id/latest and also archived in saved_results/unique_id/archive/<timestamped_dir>.
-The following data is saved
+The following data is saved:

  * csv's: The linear_offset table and the pre and post calibrated data statistics are saved as csv's
  * input_config.json: All the configurations/parameters used for the experiment